Search this site

 The World Language requirement is by level NOT years.
 Once you reach the second year level of a language, you have met our graduation requirement no matter when that occurs.

 Q: Why should I take a 3rd year of language?
+I have several classes I would like to take and am having a hard time getting them into my schedule.

 If you are considering going to a UC, CSU or selective university, we recommend a 3rd year of a language.
 UC's "recommend" a 3rd year because they are looking to see that you are taking advantage of opportunities that might challenge you - that includes advancing in your language studies.
 CSU's often have a language requirement.
 Depending on the CSU, taking a 3rd year of a language may fulfill their language requirement.
 Selective schools are looking for students to challenge themselves as well.

--A third year of a world language is recommended for students who are considering UC, CSU or selective universities.
+A third year of a world language is recommended for students who are considerinIfg UC, CSU or selective universities.
 EX/UC Language Other Than English Guidance.
-As WSCA students are only able to take six year-long courses during during their WSCA schedule, we know that it can be hard to fit this into their schedules.
-Students will be shown by their counselor how to explain scheduling constraints on their UC and selective university applications during their senior year.
+However, as students are typiclaly finishing Spanish II or Mandrin II into their sophmore year year, we know that it can be hard to fit this into your junior year schedule.

 Q: Will I get into the language class I'm requesting?

 We make sure students do not have a disruption in their language sequence for graduation requirements.
-Infrequently a student may a course conflict and then will need to choose between a courses beyond the third year of the language and another elective course.
+Infrequently a student may have a course conflict and then will need to choose between a courses beyond the third year of the language and another elective course.

 AP/Honors/Dual Enrollment/Articulation/Academic Enrichment FAQs